Moree, New South Wales: British colonisation

-In 1832, Major Thomas Mitchell led a large expedition to the district after escaped convict George Clarke told the colonial authorities of the supposed existence of a great river called the "Kindur" that flowed through the region.
-Clarke had been a bushranger living a mostly tribal lifestyle with a Kamilaroi clan in the area to the south from 1827 to 1831.
+In 1832, Major Thomas Mitchell led a large expedition to the district after escaped convict George Clarke told the colonial authorities of the existence of a great river called the "Kindur" that flowed through the region.
+Clarke had been a bushranger, living a mostly tribal lifestyle with a Kamilaroi clan in the area to the south from 1827 to 1831.
 He had gained geographical knowledge important to the colonists.
-In January 1832, Mitchell crossed what is now known as the Mehi River around ten kilometres east of where the town Moree is now located.
+In January 1832, Mitchell crossed what is now known as the Mehi River, around ten kilometres east of where the town Moree is now located.

-Squatters soon followed in Mitchell's wake, establishing pastoral runs in the vicinity, among which were 'Mungie Bundie' formed by brothers John Henry Fleming and Joseph Fleming in 1837, 'Boolooroo' formed by Robert Marshall in 1837, 'Wee Bolla Bolla' formed by Thomas Simpson Hall in 1838, and 'Mooree' (from a Kamilaroi term believed to mean either "long waterhole", "rising sun", or "long spring") which was formed by James Cox in 1838.
+Squatters soon followed in Mitchell's wake, setting up pastoral runs in the vicinity, among which were "Mungie Bundie", established by brothers John Henry Fleming and Joseph Fleming in 1837, "Boolooroo", established by Robert Marshall in 1837, "Wee Bolla Bolla", established by Thomas Simpson Hall in 1838, and "Mooree", which was established by James Cox in 1838, and from which the town gets its name.

 Conflict between the colonists and Aboriginal people occurred soon after the arrival of the pastoralists.
-The whites murdered hundreds of Aboriginal people.
+The Europeans murdered hundreds of Aboriginal people.
 Both groups of squatters and the New South Wales Mounted Police conducted punitive expeditions against the local Kamilaroi in what was termed at the time "a war of extermination".

-For example, a large massacre of Aborigines occurred at John Cobb's Gravesend station in 1837, while in 1838 Major James Nunn and his mounted police killed at least forty at Waterloo Creek.
-Some of the surviving Mehi and Gwydir River Aborigines fled east to avoid the massacres.
-They were pursued by gangs of colonists, including one led by John Henry Fleming, a free settler of 'Mungie Bundie' station; in June 1838 he initiated the Myall Creek massacre.
+For example, a large massacre of Aboriginal peoples occurred at John Cobb's Gravesend station in 1837, while in 1838, Major James Nunn and his mounted police killed at least forty at Waterloo Creek.
+Some of the surviving Mehi and Gwydir River Aboriginal people fled east to avoid the massacres, pursued by gangs of colonists, including one led by John Henry Fleming, a free settler from Mungie Bundie station.
+In June 1838, Fleming initiated the Myall Creek massacre.
 Those Kamilaroi who stayed in the region continued to be killed, including nine who died in a massacre by Charles Eyles at Pallamallawa, also in 1838.

-The Kamilaroi also suffered deaths from new infectious diseases, to which they had no immunity, displacement, and lack of access to life-sustaining resources.
+The Kamilaroi also suffered deaths from new infectious diseases, to which they had no immunity, the effects of displacement, and the lack of access to life-sustaining resources.
 The pastoralists took over their water holes and hunting grounds.
-The Aboriginal people resorted to poaching of livestock to survive, and cycles of retaliation between settlers and the indigenous people continued.
+The Aboriginal people resorted to poaching livestock to survive, and cycles of retaliation between settlers and the indigenous people continued.
 The local Aboriginal people mostly suffer second-class status today.